 It is his ability to succinctly make the complexity of our schools’ challenges seem commonsense and rational that is Robinson’s hallmark.
 Here, in this instance, for example, on the problem of the standards movement: “If you run an education system based on standardization and conformity that suppresses individuality, imagination, and creativity, don’t be surprised if that’s what it does.”
 His analysis of why the industrial revolution created the school system that is largely unchanged today is hugely insightful and points to newer, current, societal revolutions requiring an equivalent, contemporary educational response.
 Hence, he suggests, simply tweaking our current school systems, is resolutely doomed to fail:

-The central story of Creative Schools is simply this: if the current, standardized approach to education has failed, why should we care, what will work, and how can we activate the necessary changes?
+The central story of Creative Schools is simply this: if the current, standardized approach to education has failed, how can we activate the changes necessary to best support learners?
 There is room, Robinson contends, for radical innovation within the existing education system to create the visionary conditions in which students will flourish.
 The task, he suggests, “is to invigorate the living culture of schools themselves.”
 He reminds us that, In 2008, “IBM published a survey of the characteristics organization leaders seek and value most in their staff.
 They spoke with fifteen hundred leaders in eighty countries.
-The two priorities were adaptability to change and creativity in generating new ideas .”
+The two priorities were adaptability to change and creativity in generating new ideas.
 The unspoken implication would seem to be that these two qualities are absent in many school systems or, to be more precise – at the very least – they are grossly undervalued, if not underrepresented in dialogue on the future of schools.

-Perhaps the greatest value in this book lies in the refreshing sense of possibility, of hope, that the author offers.
+Perhaps the greatest value in this book lies in the refreshing sense of possibility, of hope.
 Most schools are looking to change and many are doing an exceptional job.
-While the usual demand for revolution still obtains, Robinson is now more at pains to point out that incremental change can be achieved and that the key to all educational endeavors lies not with policymakers, so-called thought leaders, or the usual suspects, but with teachers and the critical culture they work within:
+While the noisy clamour for revolution still obtains, Robinson is at pains to point out that incremental change can be achieved and that the key to all educational endeavors lies not with policymakers, so-called thought leaders, or the usual suspects, but with teachers and the critical culture they work within:

 “Many of the problems in raising achievement in schools are rooted in how school is done and the extent to which the conventions conflict with the rhythms of natural learning.
 If your shoes hurt, you don’t polish them or blame your feet; you take the shoes off and wear different ones.
 If the system doesn’t work, don’t blame the people in it.
 Work with them to change it so that it does work.
 The people who are best placed to make the change are those who, in the right conditions, can have the most impact on the quality of learning: the teachers.”